-- 1. The Downtown Library will have at least one display per month that features a non-book format. - The Librarian who oversees the Government Documents at the Downtown Library will provide customer handouts on Federal and Oklahoma information sources available online or in our collection both in print and DVD format.
-The list will be updated semiannually. - The Oklahoma Collection staff will conduct interviews to add to Oklahoma Voices, a series of audio interviews with Oklahoma citizens remembering both historic and personal events. - 4.
+- 1. The Downtown Library will have at least one display per month that features a non-book format, and will also feature eMedia and Playaway options (as they become available) - 2.
+The Librarian who oversees the Government Documents at the Downtown Library will provide customer handouts on Federal and Oklahoma information sources available online or in our collection both in print and DVD format.
+The list will be updated semiannually.

+- 3. The Oklahoma Collection staff will conduct interviews to add to Oklahoma Voices, a series of audio interviews with Oklahoma citizens remembering both historic and personal events. - 4.
 The Librarian who oversees the Oklahoma Collection will contribute local history essays and articles to the library's website, databases, and monthly magazine which highlight features of the Oklahoma Collection.